raunak2007/blog/_pages/notes.md

 ---
 toc: false
 layout: post
-description: My first post using the features of Markdown
+description: Notes that will be useful for me in CSP this year
-categories: [markdown]
+categories: [csp]
 title: Notes for CSP
 ---
 Notes for Python: